BurakOnce/CoWorkIndex/README.md

 ## How Does Data Get In?
 (Dashboard > "Data Ingestion")

+In a real deployment, this data would normally flow in automatically through integration with a company's existing HR/People systems (for the employee roster) and an AI gateway or browser extension (for usage events) -- not be entered by hand.
+Since this is a demo/test project without those integrations, data is instead either generated synthetically or entered manually via Excel, as described below.

 The company roster is currently fixed-size: **50 employees** (`FIXED_EMPLOYEE_COUNT` in `src/demo_data.py`).
 The "Data Ingestion" tab (the rightmost tab in the dashboard) only adds *usage data* (events) to